niomwungeri-fabrice/api-rate-limiter/ReadMe.md

 * Example: Java version between 11 and 17
 * Spring Boot 3.x
 * Redis (for rate-limiting features)
+* Make sure you have copy `sample.env` to `.env` and adjust variable a appropriately

 ## Executing program